davidclark1/academic-kickstart/content/publication/dimension/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["3"]
+publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "arXiv"
+publication: "Physical Review Letters"
 publication_short: ""

-abstract: "Neural networks are high-dimensional nonlinear dynamical systems that process information through the coordinated activity of many interconnected units.
-Understanding how biological and machine-learning networks function and learn requires knowledge of the structure of this coordinated activity, information contained in cross-covariances between units.
-Although dynamical mean field theory (DMFT) has elucidated several features of random neural networks -- in particular, that they can generate chaotic activity -- existing DMFT approaches do not support the calculation of cross-covariances.
-We solve this longstanding problem by extending the DMFT approach via a two-site cavity method.
-This reveals, for the first time, several spatial and temporal features of activity coordination, including the effective dimension, defined as the participation ratio of the spectrum of the covariance matrix.
-Our results provide a general analytical framework for studying the structure of collective activity in random neural networks and, more broadly, in high-dimensional nonlinear dynamical systems with quenched disorder. "
+abstract: "Neural networks are high-dimensional nonlinear dynamical systems that process information through the coordinated activity of many connected units.
+Understanding how biological and machine-learning networks function and learn requires knowledge of the structure of this coordinated activity, information contained, for example, in cross covariances between units.
+Self-consistent dynamical mean field theory (DMFT) has elucidated several features of random neural networks—in particular, that they can generate chaotic activity—however, a calculation of cross covariances using this approach has not been provided.
+Here, we calculate cross covariances self-consistently via a two-site cavity DMFT.
+We use this theory to probe spatiotemporal features of activity coordination in a classic random-network model with independent and identically distributed (i.i.d.) couplings, showing an extensive but fractionally low effective dimension of activity and a long population-level timescale.
+Our formulas apply to a wide range of single-unit dynamics and generalize to non-i.i.d. couplings.
+As an example of the latter, we analyze the case of partially symmetric couplings."

 # Summary.
 An optional shortened abstract.
 summary: "We derive the structure of time-lagged cross-covariances between neurons in nonlinear recurrent neural networks with random synaptic couplings."